MKZuziak/FedJust/docs/tutorials.md

 #### Instantiate the Model Template

-`Federated Model` is a baseline building block of all simulations within the FedJust.
+`Federated Model` is a baseline building block of all simulations within the FedJust package.
 It is an abstract container for a model - understood as a combination of an already initiated Neural Network, Data Shufflers and Utility Methods.

 ```
     net_architecture = NEURAL_NETWORK()